 In my previous two blogs, “What is Preliteracy, and When Can Parents Begin to Build It,” and “Shared Reading and Parental Vocabulary as Preliteracy Tools,” I shared how recent scientific findings can be used to increase awareness of just how early a child’s brain begins to learn and how shared reading and parental vocabulary impact a young child’s ability to read later in life.

 These articles were just a preview of two of the topics discussed in depth in my new nonfiction book for parents and educators called Raising a Child with Dyslexia: What Every Parent Needs to Know.
-I’m pleased to announce that the book is now available for purchase in softcover, hardcover, and as an eBook, and will soon be available as an audiobook.
+I’m pleased to announce that the book is now available for purchase in softcover, hardcover, and as an eBook, and as an audiobook.

 Raising a Child with Dyslexia is a user-friendly guide providing detailed assistance to parents and educators who want to help children with dyslexia achieve their best lives.
 Keyed to current, cutting edge research, topics include signs of dyslexia parents can watch for at various ages, symptoms that warrant diagnosis by a professional, what to expect during the testing process, tips on working with your child’s school to create an optimal learning environment, creating a safe, encouraging space where children can learn to manage the emotional fallout of the dyslexic struggle, and how to help children with dyslexia develop vital personal qualities and coping strategies that will enable them to approach life with courage, determination, perseverance, and joy.

 What early readers are saying about my new guidebook for parenting a dyslexic child:

 A very accessible and in depth look at dyslexia.
 Perfect for parents who want to know what’s what and what steps to take.
 Highly recommended.—Wishing Shelf